Section 1.3: Preliminary Investigations

 First Responder Documentation

 The initial responding officers should carefully document their actions prior to and upon arrival at the scene.
 It is critical that these things be documented as quickly as possible after the event such that the information is preserved.
 Observations about the scene, such as the location of items and persons within the scene and the appearance of the scene upon arrival should be recorded.
 It is also critical to note things that are time-sensitive, such as the temperature, weather, and time of day.
 Conditions that may have changed or deteriorated with time (such as smells and the presence of ice) should be noted.
 Also important are things that have changed or been contaminated by the first responder, such as whether doors were initially open or closed.
-Personal and contact information form victims, witnesses, and suspects should be recorded, along with any statements or comments they made.
+Personal and contact information from victims, witnesses, and suspects should be recorded, along with any statements or comments they made.
 Finally, the initial responding officer should record his or her own actions at the scene, as well as those of others present, such as emergency medical personnel.

 Investigator Scene Assessment